 Among different types of investors, property investors are one such investor who keeps continuously looking for great deals to crack in and make huge profits.
-Dubai is one such place, where property investors across the world have glued their eye on, so they don’t miss the chance to catch the fish.
+Dubai property has investors across the world keenly focusing in on the region, so that they don’t miss a great investment opportunity.

 Dubai, which has 70 percent of the country’s population as expats, had no provision for expats to own properties until the year 2002.
 Due to that expats had no option but to choose other countries for investment opportunities.